codeforkansascity/tagging-tracker-alt-apps/DEVLOG.md

 I'll have to look at the old ToDo lists/problems I noted in the repo

+### 04/25/2021
+Slow progress... took up a new side job... will start to get going, hard starting from scratch.

+Can't render SVGs directly in RN that's great

 ### 03/30/2021
 Started the basic structure up.
 Primarily focusing on developing all the screens at the moment/following with basic routing.
 Then will do local state/data storage with sqlite and finally interface with the Node API.